Maveronic/polymarket-mock/README.md

 ```

 ## 8. Run the server
-To run the script and fetch the weather data:
+To start the server, run the following command:
 On Windows:

 Use the following command: